Harvest Time near Buxton, Derbyshire

 29 August - 9 October 2013 in the Fylde Gallery.
 It had previously been shown in 'The Treasures of Lytham St Annes Art Collection', 31 May - 25 July 2012.

-This delightful painting depicts a busy scene where the farm labourers gather in the corn and bundle the sheaves into stooks to dry upright in the sun.
+This delightful painting depicts a busy scene where farm labourers gather in the corn and bundle the sheaves into stooks to dry upright in the sun.
 The horses, in full harness, stand patiently.
-On the left may be seen the whitewashed farm buildings and the rolling hills beyond.
+On the left the whitewashed farm buildings can be seen with the rolling hills beyond.
 This watercolour, with its warm palette, is a mix of fine detail and broad washes of the expanse of sky, which takes up over half of the painting.